orling/Poppy/README.md

 You can use the following macros inside PoppyDebugTools.h to configure Poppy's behaviour.

 The `STACK_TRACING_ENABLED` macro is a global on/off switch for Poppy.
 If set to 0, Poppy will not insert any additional instructions into your executable and all of the STACK~ macros are made empty.
 Both stack tracing and performance measurement are disabled.
 Use this if you don't intend to use Poppy any more.
-The default value is 1.
+The default value is 1 (i.e. enabled).

 The `PERFORMANCE_COUNTING_ENABLED` macro switches only performance measurement on or off.
 The default is 0, meaning performance measurement is disabled.
 This is because it adds some extra overhead to the execution times of the STACK~ macros.
 Set this to 1 only when measuring performance and set it back to 0 when releasing your application.